MPesin/internship-backend-service/README.md

 ### HTTP Request Parameters Pollution Security

-This is a minor but necessery addition to prevent an attaker from polluting the HTTP request parameters using [Hpp](https://www.npmjs.com/package/hpp) module.
+This is a minor but necessary addition to prevent an attacker from polluting the HTTP request parameters using [Hpp](https://www.npmjs.com/package/hpp) module.

 # Using The Server